artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

         print(config_name)  # Result: {{pipelineparam:op=;name=config_name}} -> not rendered
     ````

     You would need a dedicated component to load your configuration and then output the values to downstream tasks.
-This is too complex for no benefits and not worth it.
+This is very complex for no benefits and probably not worth it.

 !!! example "Instead, load the values before compiling the pipeline"